aniass/Sales-forecasting/README.md

 ## Sales forecasting
 The project concerns sales forecasting by using time series model.

-That was a recruitment task for the Analyst role in eobuwie.pl.
+That was a recruitment task for the Analyst role.

 ### General info
 This tasks include sales data analysis and sales forecasting.
 Task 1 contains EDA analysis with answers of the asked questions.